enkidevs/curriculum/javascript/browser-apis/intro-browser-js/what-is-the-document-object.md

 - '[Free Code Camp - What's the Document Object Model?](https://www.youtube.com/watch?v=80Mr2Z6Qikc)'
 - '[Stack Overflow - Need help to understand what Document Object Model is? ](https://stackoverflow.com/questions/6965802/need-help-to-understand-what-document-object-model-is)'
 ---

-## Exercise

 # What is the Document Object?
+---
+## Content

-The Document Object Model, also called the DOM, is an object oriented representation of an HTML or XML document.
+The Document Object Model, also called the DOM, is a representation of an HTML or XML document.
+Nesting elements are arranged into a Tree, similar to the file structure in your computer.
 It is an API for using a programming language to add, read, edit, and delete HTML elements and attributes.
-Through this interface, scripts can also change the CSS styles, react to events, and create new events on the page.
+Through this interface, scripts can also change the CSS styles, react to events, and create new elements on the page.

 ## JavaScript and the DOM

-The HTML DOM can be accessed by many different programming languages but JavaScript is most popular because it's the language most commonly used for interacting with content on the web.
+The HTML DOM can be accessed by JavaScript through an object called `document`.

-In the DOM, all HTML elements are defined as objects.
+In the DOM, all HTML elements are objects.
 Each object has properties and methods for interacting with the element.
-For example you can use the getElementById method with the innerHTML property to change the content of a paragraph tag with id="message".
+For example, you can use the getElementById method with the `innerHTML` property to change the content of a paragraph tag with `id="message"`.

 ```html
 <html>